All of our content is written by humans, not robots. Learn More

 Let’s clarify: Obtaining and posting someone’s personal information is not illegal, as long as that information was obtained legally and is available in public records.
 However, if the doxxer got the information through illegal means — blackmail, harassment, or hacking, for example — they could be charged.

 There are also cases where doxxers were charged because of the outcome of their actions.
 For instance, a doxxer was sentenced to five years in prison following a swatting incident that resulted in the victim passing due to a heart attack.
 Swatting is when someone calls 911 to falsely report a serious crime and sends police to the victim’s address.
-In the case above, the doxxer didn’t call 911 himself, but the one who did got the victim’s address from information he released.
+In the case above, the doxxer didn’t call 911 himself, but the one who did got the victim’s address from the information he released.

 Final Thoughts on Doxxing

-The thought that doxxing exists is scary, but it’s even scarier to think that because of how embedded the internet is in our lives, doxxing is now a threat to teenagers.
+The thought that doxxing exists is scary, but it’s scarier to think that because of how embedded the internet is in our lives, doxxing is now a threat to teenagers.
+That said, parents can help their kids stay protected from doxxing by teaching them the importance of information privacy and encouraging them to use cybersecurity tools.

 Doxxing FAQs